The Professional Writing Crisis Nobody Talks About

 - "Our team is more experienced" (more experienced than which team?)

-AI writing keyboards catch these by checking for comparison words ("better," "faster," "more") without clear reference points.
-When you type "Our approach is more effective," the AI might prompt: "More effective than what?
-Consider adding a comparison."
+AI writing keyboards in 2026 catch these by employing semantic analysis that flags comparison words ("better," "faster," "more") lacking explicit reference points.
+When you type "Our approach is more effective," advanced models now prompt: "More effective than what?
+Add comparison OR quantify with data."
+Some even suggest industry-standard comparisons based on your business domain.

 The specificity makes your writing more credible and persuasive.
 Readers trust concrete comparisons more than vague superiority claims.